Clark County, Arkansas

 All County Offices Records are located in the Courthouse at 401 Clay Street, Arkadelphia 71923; 870-246-5847, unless otherwise noted.

-The following are web links to Genealogy and family history, Records and Resources associated to Clark County.
+The following are web links to Genealogy, Records and Resources pertaining to Clark County.
 A lot of these genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is merely a list which has been compiled or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to submit your own preferred Clark County genealogy or family history affiliated sites.